Gearbox Software and 2K Games have announced that Borderlands 2 and Borderlands the Pre-Sequel are getting an ULTRA HD Upgrade pack.

 The folks over at The Triple S League have “received reports from two independent sources that localization work on Borderlands 3 has begun“.
-The also mentioned new content for the legacy games.
+They also mentioned new content for the legacy games.
 While I personally like the idea of bringing new content to the older games to hype up Borderlands 3, I also don’t find this an efficient or effective way of promoting the next installment in the Borderlands franchise.

 After the rumor that new content is coming, Gearbox Software & 2K Games announced Borderlands 2 VR.
-At first, this announcement was seen as the new Borderlands content that “we where expecting”.
+At first, this announcement was seen as the new Borderlands content that “we were expecting”.
 However, recent developments show that Gearbox is actively working on something on Steam.
 When you check SteamDB you can see that the Borderlands 2 and Borderlands the Pre-Sequel files have gotten several updates.

 You can find multiple MCarlson test files.
 If we check MobyGames we do find a Michael Carlson that worked on previous GBX releases as a programmer or technical director.
 He has worked on Borderlands and Battleborn.

 Other files we can find have code names like; Ailanthus and Mancana, and these are both trees.
 In case you didn’t know Gearbox likes to name their projects after various flora.
 Trees are big projects, Bushes are smaller projects, and Flowers are DLC.
 With Battleborn I have even seen a code name that refers to an apple.

 However, these code names don’t explain the “Carcosa content” which can also be found in the SteamDB.
-If you are familiar with H.P Lovecraft, you might recognize the name Carcosa as it was referencing a fictional city that originally was used in a collection of stories named ‘The King in Yellow’.
+If you are familiar with H.P Lovecraft, you might recognize the name Carcosa as it was referencing a fictional city that originally was used in a collection of stories named ‘The King in Yellow.
 Speculation leads to believe that Handsome Jack could be this “King in Yellow” due to the Hyperion color scheme.
 The fictional city Carcosa had a supernatural setting and Halloween is coming up soon, are these two events connected?

 The city of Carcosa is located in the Hyades Cluster and if you dive into Greek Mythology you learn that Hyades are the daughters of Atlas.
-Borderlands also has the Atlas corporation, they discovered the alien technology and started reverse engineer it to outperform their competition.
+Borderlands also has the Atlas corporation, they discovered the alien technology and started reverse engineering it to outperform their competition.
 The Atlas corporation found the Eridian Tech on the planet Promethea, this location was also hinted at in the Borderlands 3 Easter Eggs that were hidden in Battleborn.

 If 2K Games wanted to update the community about story events I think they could have released a story trailer bringing the players up to speed.
-Some might say playing is believing, but if you have to rely on that than your core message is probably off.
+Some might say playing is believing, but if you have to rely on that then your core message is probably off.
 All in all, I still like the idea of new content.

-Let me know what you think in the comments or on my twitter poll.
+Let me know what you think in the comments or on my Twitter poll.